Health and Safety

 For safety reasons, some spaces are closed.
 For more information, visit Site Plan & Facilities.

 If you have any symptoms, please postpone your visit until you are well.

 Masks are no longer mandatory but recommended in the museums.

 Hand-sanitizing stations are available throughout the museum.
 High-touch areas are cleaned and disinfected frequently.

-Public health measures require that families and other social units keep at least two metres (six feet) apart from others at all times.
+Families and other social units keep at least two metres (six feet) apart from others when possible.

 Visitor Code of Conduct

 The Canada Aviation and Space Museum is a national museum and is open to all.
 Respectful use of the space and resources ensures a safe and enriching experience for all visitors.